gasperpodobnik/MeshMetrics/README.md

 # MeshMetrics
-> Official Python-based implementation of `MeshMetrics` from [_Understanding implementation pitfalls of distance-based metrics for image segmentation_](https://arxiv.org/abs/2410.02630) and [_HDilemma: Are Open-Source Hausdorff Distance Implementations Equivalent?_](https://link.springer.com/chapter/10.1007/978-3-031-72114-4_30)
+> Official Python-based implementation of `MeshMetrics` from [_MeshMetrics: A Precise Implementation of Distance-Based Image Segmentation Metrics_](https://doi.org/10.48550/arXiv.2509.05670), motivated by the implementation pitfalls identified in [_Understanding Implementation Pitfalls of Distance-Based Metrics for Image Segmentation_](https://doi.org/10.48550/arXiv.2410.02630) and [_HDilemma: Are Open-Source Hausdorff Distance Implementations Equivalent?_](https://link.springer.com/chapter/10.1007/978-3-031-72114-4_30)

 ## About
-`MeshMetrics` provides a precise, mesh-based implementation of critical metrics used in the evaluation of image segmentation tasks.
-Quantitative performance metrics are fundamental for objective and reproducible segmentation assessments.
-Although *overlap-based* metrics - such as **Dice similarity coefficient** (DSC) and **intersection over union** (IoU) - are relatively straightforward to compute, *distance-based* metrics often lack uniform implementation across tools due to the complexity of distance calculations.

-`MeshMetrics` includes accurate implementations of key distance-based metrics:
-- **Hausdorff Distance** (HD) with $p$-th **percentile variants** (HD<sub>p</sub>)
-- **Mean Average Surface Distance** (MASD)
-- **Average Symmetric Surface Distance** (ASSD)
-- **Normalized Surface Distance** (NSD)
-- **Boundary Intersection over Union** (BIoU)
+`MeshMetrics` is a precise, mesh-based implementation of widely used distance-based metrics for evaluating image segmentation tasks.
+By leveraging mesh representations of segmentation, `MeshMetrics` ensures precision in distance and boundary element size calculations.
+For a detailed description and a comparison with other open-source tools supporting distance-based metric calculations, see [our paper](https://doi.org/10.48550/arXiv.2509.05670).

-`MeshMetrics` provides 2D and 3D implementations of distance-based metrics and supports computing metrics using different segmentation representations (`numpy.ndarray`, `SimpleITK.Image`, and `vtk.vtkPolyData`).
-Additionally, it allows for flexibility in representation between reference and predicted segmentations - one input can be a mask image (`SimpleITK.Image`), while the other can be a surface mesh (`vtk.vtkPolyData`).
-For more details, refer to the *Advanced usage* section in [`examples.ipynb`](examples.ipynb).
+The library supports both 2D and 3D data and works seamlessly with multiple segmentation formats (`numpy.ndarray`, `SimpleITK.Image`, and `vtk.vtkPolyData`).
+It also allows mixing representations between reference and predicted segmentations - for example, one input can be a mask image (`SimpleITK.Image`), while the other is a surface mesh (`vtk.vtkPolyData`).
+See the *Advanced usage* section in [`examples.ipynb`](examples.ipynb) for more details.

-By leveraging mesh representations of segmentation masks, `MeshMetrics` ensures precision in distance and boundary element size calculations.
-For further details and comparisons with other open-source tools supporting distance-based metric calculations, please refer to [our paper](https://arxiv.org/abs/2410.02630).
+Available distance-based metrics:
+- **Hausdorff distance** (HD) with $p$-th **percentile variants** (HD<sub>p</sub>)
+- **Mean average surface distance** (MASD)
+- **Average symmetric surface distance** (ASSD)
+- **Normalized surface distance** (NSD)
+- **Boundary intersection over union** (BIoU)

+For convenience, `MeshMetrics` also includes implementations of the **Dice similarity coefficient** (DSC) and **intersection over union** (IoU).

 ![overview](./data/paper_overview.png)

 If you use `MeshMetrics` in your work, please cite:
 ```
 Podobnik, G., & Vrtovec, T. (2025).
+MeshMetrics: A Precise Implementation of Distance-Based Image Segmentation Metrics. arXiv preprint arXiv:2509.05670.
-Understanding implementation pitfalls of distance-based metrics for image segmentation. arXiv preprint arXiv:2410.02630.
+Podobnik, G., & Vrtovec, T. (2025).
+Understanding Implementation Pitfalls of Distance-Based Metrics for Image Segmentation. arXiv preprint arXiv:2410.02630.
 ```

 ## Installation